Roxie-32/laravel-notifications/README.md

         }
 ```

 Notifications are sent using either the `notify()` method from [Notifiable](https://laravel.com/docs/9.x/notifications#using-the-notifiable-trait) [trait](https://laravel.com/docs/9.x/notifications#using-the-notifiable-trait) or [Notification](https://laravel.com/docs/9.x/notifications#using-the-notification-facade) [facade](https://laravel.com/docs/9.x/notifications#using-the-notification-facade).
-The facade is useful when you need to send notifications to multiple entities like a collection of users.
-Although we are using `notify()` for this guide, here is an example of using `Notification` facade.
+The facade is useful when sending notifications to multiple entities, like a collection of users.
+Although we use `notify()` for this guide, here is an example of using `Notification` facade.

 ```php
     $users = User::all();